STATISTICS

 Newly diagnosed HIV cases are classified into the following transmission categories based on reported exposure: heterosexual contact, sexual contact among men who have sex with men (MSMSC), injection drug use (IDU), sexual contact among men who have sex with men and injection drug use (MSMSC/IDU), mother-to-child (perinatal) transmission, and other (includes blood transfusions and unknown causes).

-The following is the distrbution of the number of diagnoses of HIV infection in 2020 among adults and adolescents in Duval County, by transmission category.
+The following is the distribution of the number of diagnoses of HIV infection in 2023 among adults and adolescents in Duval County, by transmission category.
 A breakdown by sex is provided, where applicable.

 Transmission Category Adult and